 \section{Applications}

-We now discuss applications.
 In \cref{sec:relative_version} we describe how our definition of a simplicial decomposition allows for the study of Legendrian submanifolds-with-boundary-and-corners.
 In \cref{sec:ce_cosheaf} we define the Chekanov--Eliashberg cosheaf and finally in \cref{sec:plumbing} we prove by direct computation that the Chekanov--Eliashberg dg-algebra of the Legendrian top attaching spheres of a plumbing of a collection of $T^\ast S^n$ for $n\geq 3$ is quasi-isomorphic to the Ginzburg dg-algebra.